Tessi-Tms/TmsMediaBundle/README.md

 TmsMediaBundle
 ==============

-Media bundle provides an API to upload and retrieve media.
+The MediaBundle for Symfony2 provides an API to upload and retrieve media.

 Installation